-Join Peggy Fisher for an in-depth discussion in this video Challenge: Simple calculation, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Simple calculation, part of Learning Java.

 - This challenge is designed to give you an opportunity…to use the skills that you learned in this section.…You'll be given an algorithm that describes the steps…for calculating the surface area of a house,…to determine the amount of paint needed.…You are only required to calculate…the total surface area of the exterior of the house,…but you can extend this challenge by also calculating…the gallons needed by asking the user…for the amount of coverage area of one gallon of paint.…One hint is that don't forget that a house…has a front and a back and two sides.…